michaelseeber/learned-3d-segmentation/README.md

 # Bachelor Thesis: <br /> Learned 3D Semantic Segmentation using Point Clouds

-This repository contains the source code of the bachelor thesis "Learned 3D Semantic Segmentation using Point Clouds" by Michael Seeber.
+This repository contains the source code of the bachelor thesis "Learned 3D Semantic Segmentation using Point Clouds".

 The thesis itself is available [**here**](Bachelor_Thesis_Michael_Seeber.pdf).
 Additionally [these slides](Presentation_Michael_Seeber.pptx) provide an overview and present the key findings.